Emily Carter, M.S.Content Delivery Lead

 - Consent: Companies will no longer be able to use illegible terms and conditions.
 Instead, request for consent must be given in an easy-to-understand, accessible form.

 - Right to access: Data subjects will have the right to obtain confirmation from data controllers about whether they are collecting personal data and for what purpose.

 - Right to be forgotten: Data subjects may require data controllers to erase their personal data.

 - Data portability: Data subjects will have the right to receive personal data concerning them.

 - Privacy by design: Data protection must be included from the onset of designing systems.

 - Data protection officers: GDPR will require internal record keeping and mandatory data protection officer appointment for controllers and processors with core activities related to processing operations which require regular monitor of data subjects on a large scale or certain categories of data.

-Google recently sent an email to prepare Google Analytics users to for GDPR.
+Google recently emailed prepare Google Analytics users to for GDPR.

 Google stated that it will remain dedicated to providing policies to safeguard your data.
 These measures include:

 - Customizable cookie settings